 It helps to keep all project team members and stakeholders moving toward successful project completion by providing clear direction and expectations.

-To this end, project team members and key stakeholders should be consulted (at varying degrees, depending on their role in the project) to create the final project plan before kicking off any work or plugging information into your project planning tool.
+Consult project team members and key stakeholders (to varying degrees, depending on their role in the project) on the plan before kicking off any work or plugging information into your project planning tool.

-This way, you’re more likely to have everyone’s buy-in and less likely to need to make significant changes to the project plan as the project gets underway.
+By using the right project planning techniques, you’re more likely to have buy-in and less likely to need to make significant changes to the project plan as the project gets underway.

 How To Plan Projects Remotely

-When working with remote team members, there are some special considerations for project planning.
-The most important thing you’ll need to discuss is how work will be completed and how you will communicate with each other.
+When working with remote team members, the most important thing you’ll need to discuss is how work will be completed and how you will communicate with each other.

 This is especially important for teams that are distributed across different time zones.
-Scheduling virtual meetings at times that work for everyone (or are actually during ‘work hours’) can be really helpful when trying to maintain a work-life balance for everyone on the team, including the project manager (hey, that’s you).
+Scheduling virtual meetings at times that work for everyone (i.e. are during ‘work hours’) helps maintain a work-life balance for everyone on the team, including you as the project manager.

-Using available technology like remote project management software, virtual whiteboards, video conferencing, and other tools for team collaboration can help the distance between team members feel shorter and can facilitate things like developers pairing or user acceptance testing and QA during the project.
-So it’s important that you plan for these needs before kicking off the project.
+Use remote project management software, virtual whiteboards, video conferencing, and other tools for team collaboration to help the distance between team members feel shorter and facilitate things like developers pairing or user acceptance testing and QA.
+Make sure to plan for these needs before kicking off the project.

 5 Considerations For Planning Projects Remotely

-As you think about your next project, keep these five considerations in mind to increase the likelihood of completing your project successfully with a happy and cohesive project team.
+Keep these five considerations for managing projects remotely in mind—this will help you increase the likelihood of completing your project successfully with a happy and cohesive project team.

 1. Working hours for your distributed team members

-Depending on how your remote team is structured, you might have people in time zones that vary by 1-12 hours, which is important to know when planning.
+Depending on how your remote team is structured, you might have people in time zones that vary by 1-12 hours.
 As the project team is forming, consider time zones and how you will set up any meetings.

-As a project management consultant, I sit in Philadelphia but currently work with clients in New York, California, Canada, Australia, Prague, and outside Chicago.
+As a project management consultant, I live in Philadelphia but currently work with clients in New York, California, Canada, Australia, Prague, and Chicago.
 This means I sometimes need to be flexible about meeting and working hours to accommodate my project teams.

-It makes planning meetings and project check-ins much easier once the project is underway.
-If it is truly impossible to convene a meeting due to time zones, we sometimes update each other or have conversations asynchronously using the collaboration features of some of our project management tools.
+This makes planning meetings and project check-ins easier.
+If it is truly impossible to convene a meeting due to time zones, you can also communicate asynchronously using project management tools.

 2. Communication styles and preferences

-Speaking of meetings, some remote teams are meeting heavy while others prefer sharing issues and updates in other ways.
-This is why when planning a new project, it is important to ask people how they prefer to communicate.
+Ask people how they prefer to communicate—some remote teams are meeting heavy while others prefer sharing issues and updates in other ways.

 While it’s easy to go knock on someone’s door or share a quick update during the day when everyone is working together in person, remote teams need to put extra effort into planning their communication.
 This goes for both in-house and agency teams who work with external clients.

-So if they are heavy Slack or Microsoft Teams users, at least the project manager may need to communicate with them in that channel to ensure they are getting what they need and that the project keeps moving at a good pace.
+While everyone’s communication preferences should be considered, the client’s preferences may need to be given higher priority, as they are the ones paying the bill for the work.
+For example, if they are heavy Slack or Microsoft Teams users, you'll need to communicate with them in that channel to ensure they get what they need and the project keeps moving at a good pace.

-Having conversations during the planning process about leveraging features like pausing notifications and using status updates to indicate availability, whether team members are in a meeting or doing heads down time, can help send signals to allow team members to work more efficiently together and minimize disruptions.
-Answering instant messages can be a huge time suck for remote employees.
+Have conversations during the planning process about leveraging features like pausing notifications and using status updates to indicate availability.
+Setting expectations around their use can help team members work more efficiently together and minimize disruptions.

 3. Tools and resources the team needs to complete project work

-Remote project management may require additional tools to replace things generally found in an office (like a whiteboard, or other ways to visualize work).
-Team members may request additional monitors or other technology to allow them to work more effectively.
+Remote project management may require additional tools to replace things generally found in an office (like a whiteboard).
+Team members may also request additional monitors or other technology to allow them to work more effectively.

-For example, knowing that you can pay for a Zoom account or accounts for your team might help you avoid having to limit the number of meeting attendees or cap meetings at 40 minutes (although, in some cases, a time limit might not be a bad thing!).
+Understand your budget for these things or how to request them before kicking off a project.
+For example, knowing that you can pay for a Zoom account for your team can help avoid limiting the number of meeting attendees or capping them at 40 minutes (although time limits are not always a bad thing).

-To determine the budget you need for tools and resources, you might want to meet with your team to develop a wishlist well before the project kicks off—you can then get some estimates by looking at software pricing pages and sourcing any needed equipment or hardware.
+To determine the budget you need for tools and resources, meet with your team to develop a wish list before the project kicks off—you can then get some estimates by looking at software pricing pages and sourcing required equipment or hardware.
 More on resource management for remote teams here.

 4. Ways to manage feedback and performance through the project